All Episodes

 And he was just beaming.

-He was just excited as he could be, was excited to be there.
+He was just excited as he could be.

-And he he just came up and smiled and shook my hand and told me how great it was to uh to meet me and we became fast friends after that.
+And he just came up and smiled and shook my hand and told me how great it was to meet me.

 Every spring at my home, we have what's called the spring fling.

-And Vince would show up every time we had the spring fling, and he'd show up with presents for everybody.
+And Vince would show up every time we had the spring fling.

 I'm wearing one of those presents now.

-And he gave it to me, he said it's the best watch go, and he told me about the people that made it.
+And he told me about the people that made it.

-He told me that they were friends of his, the finest watch, you won't find one better than this.
+He told me that they were friends of his, the finest watch.

-Then he'd make a beeline for the humador, grab a cigar, and he'd grab his wife Lisa and they'd head to the beach and walk the beach, get back, and we'd all sit around and have adult beverages before dinner, sit outside on the deck chewing the fat.
+Then he'd make a beeline for the humidor, grab his cigar, and he'd grab his wife Lisa, and they'd head to the beach and walk the beach.

-Mitch Rapp, his heroes, a CIA agent.
+Mitch Rapp, his hero's a CIA agent.

 If you haven't read any Vince books, Vince Flynn books, you really should start for no other reason than they're great.

-He said about fifty, fifty or six.
+He said about 50, 50 or 60.

 These guys are supermen.

-He was selfless for a man as successful as he was, he had absolutely no pretentiousness about him.
+For a man as successful as he was, he had absolutely no pretentiousness about him.

 He had no ego.

-And I remember when he told us all that the cancer had been discovered, and it was scary for us and for him because had alerted him that something was wrong was pain.
+And I remember when he told us all that the cancer had been discovered, and it was scary for us and for him because what had alerted him that something was wrong was pain.

-That if you have prostate cancer and there's pain, that means that the cancer is spread elsewhere, and that was what had happened in Vince's case.
+That if you have prostate cancer and there's pain, that means that the cancer is spread elsewhere.

-But he immediately began a regimen prescribed by his doctors and his own research to try to deal with it, and each and every time that he would be asked about it, he was nothing but optimistic.
+But he immediately began a regimen prescribed by his doctors and his own research to try to deal with it.

 One of the reasons everybody's so shocked is that there wasn't an instance of complaint.